DXLL-FM: History

 The station was established in 1995 as Mellow Touch 94.7, owned by FBS Radio Network.
 It ceased operations in late 2006 due to poor management that led to bankruptcy.
 In June 2007, J-TvR Tri-Media Services took over management and reopened the station, but only operated it for a year due to lease contract disputes.
 In June 2008, management shifted to JKZ Adz Services.
 During this period, Ateneo de Davao University began airing a weekday morning block called Blue Knights FM.

-In January 2010, FBS resumed management after another conflict with a blocktime partner and relocated the station to Midland Village in Ma-a.
+In late January 2010, FBS resumed management after another conflict with a blocktime partner and relocated the station to Midland Village in Ma-a.
 The station retained its easy listening format, adding talk programs to attract more listeners.

 In May 2014, RMC Broadcasting acquired the station, rebranding it as 94.7 One Radio with a news and music format.
 Studios moved to Door 1C, Anda Corporate Center along F. Inigo St. However, on December 2, 2014, the station, along with DXRA and most Radyo ni Juan stations, went off the air due to financial difficulties.